-I tried to start the Italian Citizenship process in Naples back in December 2015.
-Sadly, getting nowhere and this is starting to sound like The Italian Job.
+Having tried to start the Italian Citizenship process in Naples back in December 2015, sadly, I got nowhere…this is starting to sound like The Italian Job.

 More than a year on and I am no closer, though I have learnt a lot.

 Although I had help from a very friendly Immigration Officer in Naples back in December 2015, who tried his hardest to assist in every way, he advised to try in Pozzuoli as we were staying there with Reg at the time.